atily17/PoissonEquation/README.md

 # Specification

-You can use this program by setting a question.
+You can use this program by setting a problem.
-To set the question, you can refer to json file in `Example` directory like following.
+To set the problem, you can refer to json file in `Example` directory like following.

 ```json:Problem1
 {